idra-lab/haptic_interface_ROS2/README.md

     cp  <path_to_ws>/src/haptic_interface_ROS2/*.sh  <path_to_ws>
     ```
 2. Copy the RaptorAPI shared libraries to `src/haption_raptor_api/Dependencies/RaptorAPI/bin/Linux/glibc-<version>`
-3. Make sure that the  `.param` file for your device is accessible under `/etc/Haption/Connector`
+3. Copy the `desktop_6D_n65.param` in `/etc/Haption/Connector`.
+Create the missing folders if needed.
+The parameters file is stored in the IDRA drive folder [here](https://drive.google.com/drive/folders/1g4NHb75PtUcHunHAImuzkCfoDhdFXWoR?usp=sharing), request access to the drive if you need to use the haptic interface.
 4. Compile the raptor_api_interfaces:
     ```bash
     colcon build --packages-select raptor_api_interfaces